-To the Ultra Series as the Daleks are to Doctor Who, Alien Baltan is the most iconic and popular of all Ultra monsters, and his immense popularity has earned him numerous appearances in other Ultraman series, as well as the many cameos in non-Ultraman media.
+To the Ultra Series as the Daleks are to Doctor Who and King Ghidorah is to Godzilla, Alien Baltan is the most iconic and popular of all Ultra monsters.
+His immense reputation has earned him numerous appearances in other Ultraman series, as well as the many cameos in non-Ultraman media.
 Although he's been Demoted to Extra since Ultraman Max, Baltan remains the Ultras' most famous and recognizable foe to this day.

 - Arch-Enemy: Considering that Baltan has shown up more frequently than most Ultraman foes, especially with the following series, it's only obvious that this guy truly is the arch-foe of the Ultra heroes.

 - Art Evolution: The second Baltan has a brownish skin colour compared to the bluish original, as well as a slender and less detailed appearance.
 Later Baltans would follow the design of the first though.

 - Attack Reflector: In his second appearance, he has one of these to stop the Specium Ray.